Exam Proctoring Guidelines

-3. If possible, for online exam types, save the computer’s history and share with the faculty member.
+3. If possible, for online exam types, save the computer’s history and share with the instructor.

-4. If your location records exam appointments, provided footage of the appointment to the faculty member.
+4. If your location records exam appointments, provided footage of the appointment to the instructor.

-5. Report your observations to the faculty member (via the “Finalize” feature) immediately after the appointment is completed.
+5. Report your observations to the instructor (via the “Finalize with Irregularity” feature) immediately after the appointment is completed.

 Post Exam Instructions

-The proctor should verify that the exam materials are available before the student’s scheduled appointment and return the completed exam materials per instructions outlined by the faculty member.
+The proctor should verify that the exam materials are available before the student’s scheduled appointment and return the completed exam materials per instructions outlined by the instructor.

 After the exam is complete the proctor should: